top of page

 The verb 'extemporize' has an etymology that traces back to Latin.
 It is derived from the Latin word 'extempore,' which is a combination of 'ex,' meaning 'out of,' and 'tempus,' meaning 'time.'
 'Extempore' originally referred to doing something 'out of time' or 'offhand.'
 Over time, it evolved into the English verb 'extemporize,' which means to perform, speak, or create something, such as a speech, music, or a response, without prior planning or preparation.
 This etymology underscores the spontaneity and improvisational nature of extemporaneous actions, reflecting the idea of doing something 'out of time' or in the moment, as conveyed by its linguistic heritage.

-Quiz: Find the meaning of the verb extemporize:
+Find the correct meaning of the verb extemporize:

 Try Again!